 The Stage is Set

-Siti Rahman finally moved to side and scanned the perimeter of the hospital lobby from the 3rd floor corridor balcony before she decised to head down to the ER.
+This woman was Dr Siti Rahman, Director of Hospital Puchong, and she was forced to take a pause, move back and scan the perimeter of the hospital lobby from the 3rd floor balcony before she decided to head down to the ER herself.
 ‘Everytime,’ she mumbled under her nose as she navigated her way past a multitude of restless visitors loitering the scene.
 She scanned her access card and walked in through the back entrance right into the observation bay.

 ‘Director!
 I didn’t know they brought the whole calvary down here,’ he said jokingly.